 The supervisor evaluation for continuing faculty is administered on an academic year basis.
 The evaluation addresses the areas of teaching excellence (includes course evaluations, peer and supervisor classroom evaluations, and other teaching-related duties), college and community service, and professional development.
 In addition, continuing faculty receive a summary evaluation from their division chair and the Dean of Instruction.

-Adjunct Faculty are evaluated every other semester they teach at UNM-Valencia by their division chair or his/her designee using the "Part-Time Faculty Evaluation Report" instrument as illustrated below.
+Adjunct Faculty are evaluated on an annual basis by their division chair or his/her designee using the "Part-Time Faculty Evaluation Report" instrument.